 The "Add App" screen allows you to enter some basic details about your application.
 The only field that is required is the app name.
 This should be something descriptive, but not contain any spaces.
 The rest of the fields are there for reference and will help you manage your apps down the road.
 Once you have everything filled out, click the ‘Create App’ button.
 At this point, your app request will be reviewed and you will receive an email confirmation once it has been approved.

-The "Products" tab lets you know what billing tear your app is in.
+The "Products" tab lets you know what billing tier your app is in.
 Keys start in the 'Sandbox', which gives you full access to the API, but places limits on how many calls you can make per minute and per month.